This SQL tutorial explains how to use the SQL MINUS operator with syntax and examples.

 The SQL MINUS query is a SQL query to return all rows in the first SQL SELECT statement that are not returned in the second SELECT statement.
 Each SELECT statement will define a dataset.
 The MINUS operator will retrieve all records from the first dataset and then remove from the results all records from the second dataset.

 Each SQL SELECT statement within the SQL MINUS query must have the same number of fields in the result sets with similar data types.

 The syntax for the SQL MINUS query is:

-The following is an example of an SQL MINUS query that has one field with the same data type:
+The following is an example of a SQL MINUS query that has one field with the same data type:

 SELECT supplier_id FROM suppliers MINUS SELECT supplier_id FROM orders;

 This SQL Minus query example returns all supplier_id values that are in the suppliers table and not in the orders table.
 What this means is that if a supplier_id value existed in the suppliers table and also existed in the orders table, the supplier_id value would not appear in this result set.

-The following is an SQL MINUS query that uses an ORDER BY clause:
+The following is a SQL MINUS query that uses an ORDER BY clause: